Samsy/three-stereo-effect/README.md

 #### `StereoEffect = require('three-stereo-effect')(THREE)`

-This module exports a function which accepts an instance of THREE, and returns an OrbitControls class.
+This module exports a function which accepts an instance of THREE, and returns an StereoEffect class.
 This allows you to use the module with CommonJS, globals, etc.

 The returned function has the following constructor pattern: